Haba89/TC_Converter/README.md

 - Automate posting of payments for a certain partner
 - Standardize posting in the accounting system
-- Minimize risc for wrong posting
+- Minimize risks for wrong posting
-- Minimize risc of collections for already paid receivables
+- Minimize risks of collections for already paid receivables
 - Minimize needs and time associated with employee training
 - Facilitate and minimize reconciliation time
 - Minimize time for documentation by making transactions easily traceable